Chrimau/gcp-wordpress/README.md

 ## 📘 Dockerize WordPress with phpMyAdmin, NGROK, SSL, and GCP Deployment
-Welcome to this beginner-friendly guide!
-Here you’ll learn how to dockerize a WordPress website, add phpMyAdmin, optionally expose your site securely using NGROK, enable local SSL, and deploy everything to Google Cloud Platform (GCP).
+Looking to show off your DevOps and cloud skills in a real-world project?
+This hands-on guide walks you through containerizing a WordPress site using Docker and Docker Compose, integrating phpMyAdmin, setting up secure access with NGROK and SSL, and deploying the full stack to Google Cloud Platform (GCP).
+Whether you're prepping for a job or building your portfolio, this step-by-step tutorial is designed to help you confidently demonstrate practical DevOps knowledge with modern tooling.

 # Prerequisites